alicerho/cse4303-final-project/README.md

-# cse4303-final-project
+# CSE4303 Final Project

-# LLM Jailbreak Study (safe-by-default)
+# Analyzing Semantics in Jailbreak Prompts

-This repository provides a safe, runnable scaffold for studying jailbreak prompts and building a simple prompt-risk detector.
-It uses sanitized placeholders by default so you do not accidentally publish sensitive prompt text.

-## Structure
-- data/  -- datasets and outputs (sanitized)
-- src/collect -- collect_prompts.py
-- src/augment -- generate_variations.py
-- src/evaluate -- run_model_tests.py
-- src/analysis -- extract_features.py, analyze_features.py
-- src/detector -- risk_detector.py
-- src/utils -- helpers
-- src/pipeline.py -- run the demo pipeline

-## Quick demo (safe placeholders)
+This repository contains a comprehensive research project analyzing jailbreak prompts for Large Language Models using machine learning.
+The project extracts linguistic and semantic features from prompts, trains classifiers to detect jailbreak attempts, and evaluates their effectiveness.

+## To Run the Experiment
 1. Install dependencies:
    pip install -r requirements.txt python -m spacy download en_core_web_sm